-Safety deposit boxes are like tiny storage units in banks and credit unions.
+If you have sensitive documents in your home and you're worried about them being lost, stolen, or damaged, you can keep them safely protected offsite by getting a safety deposit box at your neighborhood bank.
+Safety deposit boxes are tiny storage units in banks and credit unions.
 They keep important documents, as well as other valuables, safe and secure.

 The Benefits of Safety Deposit Boxes

 The main benefit is security.
-Safety deposit boxes are located in secure areas that are generally more resistant to fire, flooding, hurricanes, tornados, earthquakes and other natural disasters than most houses.
+Safety deposit boxes are located in secure areas that are generally more resistant to fire, flooding, hurricanes, tornadoes, earthquakes, and other natural disasters than most houses.

 Let’s not forget burglary.
-If important papers are left in a small home safe or filing cabinet, it is easy for the items (or the entire box) to be removed.
-Not only do your valuables go missing, but possibly also the paperwork that will help sort it all out (such as serial numbers and documents to prove your loss – and your identity).
+If important papers are left in a small home safe or filing cabinet, it is easy for the items or even the entire box to be removed.
+Not only do your valuables go missing but possibly also the paperwork that will help sort it all out, such as serial numbers and documents to prove your loss or even your identity.

 Numerous safety precautions protect your safety deposit box.
 Banks generally verify signatures and identities of anybody who requests access to the box.
-Handing your key to someone else or sending somebody with the power of attorney to act on your behalf will typically not work (but check with your bank to verify procedures).
+Handing your key to someone else or sending somebody with the power of attorney to act on your behalf will typically not work, but check with your bank to verify its procedures.
 If you want anybody else to have access to your box, visit the bank and complete any paperwork with that person well before they need access.

 Evolution and Alternatives

 At one time, a safe deposit box was the best way to store valuable documents, and there are still few good alternatives for storing original documents and valuables.
 But what if you just need copies?
 You might be able to meet your needs by storing electronic copies with an online service or keeping encrypted storage devices (like USB drives) in multiple locations.